-- 2021 - The expectation of retired life mortality was changed to PubS.H-2010(B) Retiree Table with the following adjustments.
-For males, 95% of male rates from up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
-For females, 84% of female rates up to age 72 and 100% for ages above 76.
-Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy. - The price inflation assumption was reduced from 2.75% to 2.40%. - The wage inflation assumption was reduced from 3.00% to 2.65%. - The investment rate of return was reduced from 7.75% to 7.55% - 2019 - The expectation of retired life mortality was changed to PubS.H-2010(B) Retiree Table with the following adjustments.
-For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119.
-For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119.
-Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvement in life expectancy. - The expectation of disabled mortality was changed to Pub T.H.-2010 Disabled Retiree Table for disabled retirees with the following adjustments.
-For males, 137% of male rates at all ages.
-For females, 115% for female rates at all ages.
-Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 3.00% to 2.75%. - The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%. - 2017 - The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB TO 2022.
-Small adjustments were also made to the Mortality Table for disabled lives. - The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%. - 2016 - The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%. - 2015 - The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015.
+- The expectation of retired life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - o For males, 95% of male rates up to age 60, 110% for ages 61 to 75, and 101% for ages above 77. - o For females, 84% of female rates up to age 72, 100% for ages above 76. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubG.H-2010 Disabled Table for disabled retirees with the following adjustments: - o For males, 134% of male rates at all ages. - o For females, 121% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The expectation of contingent annuitant mortality was based on the PubS.H-2010(B) Contingent Annuitant Table with the following adjustments: - o For males, 97% of male rates at all ages. - o For females, 110% of female rates at all ages. - Projection scale MP-2020 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 2.75% to 2.40%. - The wage inflation assumption was reduced from 3.00% to 2.65%. - The investment rate of return assumption was changed from 7.75% to 7.55%. - The assumed load for administrative expenses was increased from 0.25% to 0.28% of payroll. - Withdrawal rates, pre-retirement mortality rates, disability rates, and service retirement rates were also adjusted to reflect actual experience more closely. - The percentage of active member disabilities assumed to be in the line of duty was increased from 9% to 12%. - The percentage of active member deaths assumed to be in in the line of duty was decreased from 6% to 4%.

-Mississippi Home Corporation Notes to Supplementary Schedules Year Ended June 30, 2023
+Mississippi Home Corporation Notes to Supplementary Information Year Ended June 30, 2024